SingingTree/mp4-manipulator/Readme.md

 CMAKE_PREFIX_PATH=/c/Qt/6.0.0/msvc2019_64/ /c/Program\ Files/CMake/bin/cmake -G Ninja -DCMAKE_MAKE_PROGRAM=/e/Patches/Ninja/ninja -DCMAKE_CXX_COMPILER=clang-cl -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -B build

+### MacOS specific

+- Package into an app using `macdeployqt`(e.g. `macdeployqt build/mp4-manipulator.app`).

 ## Style

-Google sytle (should be enforced by the included .clang-format), east const (at time of writing not enforced by clang-format).
+Google style (should be enforced by the included .clang-format), east const (at time of writing not enforced by clang-format).

 Use smart pointers (e.g. unique_ptr) for ownership.
 Raw pointers are not owning, thought bento4 and Qt may use them as such internally.

+### Clang-format

+clang-format 12 is currently used for formatting.